- Details

 “Choice” means you can do any style you want, usually as recovery.

-You can swim in Yards or Meters, depending on what you prefer and the type of pool you use.
+Swimming tips and equipment You can swim in Yards or Meters, depending on what you prefer and the type of pool you use.
 You will need a kick float and a pull buoy.
 You might also benefit from a pair of flippers and a swimmer's snorkel.
 These swimming tools can help keep you buoyant while practicing swimming technique exercises.
 Or it can help you swim further/easier if you're relatively new to triathlon swimming.
 Workout 1.
 Endurance/Technique 1400 y/m This swim is designed to increase endurance and sensitivity in the water.
 It's a low-intensity workout that can also aid recovery from tough running or cycling workouts.

-1 x (100 Pull in Z2 + 100 Drill in Z2 + 20 secs rest),
+Warm Up: 1 x (100 Pull in Z2 + 100 Drill in Z2 + 20 secs rest),

 1 x (100 Drill in Z2 + 100 Pull in Z2 + 20 secs rest).

-1 x (50 Kick in Z2 + 50 Kick in Z4 + 20 secs rest),
+Main Set: 1 x (50 Kick in Z2 + 50 Kick in Z4 + 20 secs rest),

 2 x (200 Drill in Z2 + 100 Pull in Z2 + 15 sec rests),